Rosalie Osborne Gibb Art

 I was born and grew up in North Norfolk.
 I spent several years in London and Kent to satisfy the demands of my career as a fashion designer and writer.
 During this time I was busy exhibiting at major exhibitions in the UK and Europe.
 My designs have been used for catwalk fashion shows in Paris and Milan and featured in major fashion magazines.
 I regularly visited North Norfolk and returned to my roots in 2002.

-During this time I also worked as an Interior Designer, having studied at the Royal Academy of Fine Arts, Regent Street, London, designed and carried out promotional work for the major yarn companies in the UK, Europe and Mexico, designed for most craft, knitting and machine knitting magazines, produced a knitting pattern book for a Mexican yarn company and conducted workshops on many creative crafts.
+Whilst in London and Kent I also worked as an Interior Designer, having studied at the Royal Academy of Fine Arts, Regent Street, London, designed and carried out promotional work for the major yarn companies in the UK, Europe and Mexico, designed for most craft, knitting and machine knitting magazines, produced a knitting pattern book for a Mexican yarn company and conducted workshops on many creative crafts.